-Investments held as fixed assets by the Company, which entirely represent investments in group companies are stated at cost, less any provision for impairment in value.

-ii.
-Financing costs
+Investments held as fixed assets by the Company, which entirely represent investments in group companies are stated at cost, less any provision for impairment in value ii.
+Financing costs iii.
+Financial liabilities

 Finance costs of financial liabilities are recognised in the profit and loss account over the term of such instruments at a constant rate on the carrying amount.